Diethyl phthalate: Toxicity

 Little is known about the chronic toxicity of diethyl phthalate, but existing information suggests only a low toxic potential.
 Studies suggest that some phthalates affect male reproductive development via inhibition of androgen biosynthesis.
 In rats, for instance, repeated administration of DEP results in loss of germ cell populations in the testis.
 However, diethyl phthalate does not alter sexual differentiation in male rats.
-Dose response experiments in fiddler crabs have shown that seven-day exposure to diethyl phthalate at 50 mg/L significantly inhibited the activity of chitobiase in the epidermis and hepatopancreas.
-Chitobiase plays an important role in degradation of the old chitin exoskeleton during the pre-moult phase.

-Teratogenicity

-When pregnant rats were treated with diethyl phthalate, it became evident that certain doses caused skeletal malformations, whereas the untreated control group showed no resorptions.
-The amount of skeletal malformations was highest at highest dose.
-In a following study it was found that both phthalate diesters and their metabolic products were present in each of these compartments, suggesting that the toxicity in embryos and fetuses could be the result of a direct effect.

-Future investigation
+Cumulative

 Some data suggest that exposure to multiple phthalates at low doses significantly increases the risk in a dose additive manner.
-Therefore, the risk from a mixture of phthalates or phthalates and other anti-androgens, may not be accurately assessed studying one chemical at a time.
+Therefore, the risk from a mixture of phthalates or phthalates and other anti-androgens may not be accurately assessed studying one chemical at a time.
 The same may be said about risks from several exposure routes together.
 Humans are exposed to phthalates by multiple exposure routes (predominantly dermal), while toxicological testing is done via oral exposure.